-- ii.
-Performance of animal welfare assessments

-- 1. 12 areas for performance assessments as listed in the Task 9B section of the RDD

-- a.
-Companion animals

-- b.
-Poultry production

-- c.
-Hooved stock production

-- d.
-Equids

-- e.
-Laboratory animals

-- f.
-Zoo animals

-- g.
-Aquatic animals

-- h.
-Aquaculture/fisheries

-- i.
-Wildlife/exotic animals

-- j.
-Animals in exhibitions/entertainment

-- k.
-Animals in education

-- I. Working/assistant animals

-- 2. Direct observations should include performing animal welfare assessments for components of a-f above and at least 2 additional components from g-l above.

-- An alternative to direct assessments is online training such as provided in training scenarios available through the Michigan State University website or videos

-- 4. The use of standardized animal welfare assessment tools is preferred such as for physical/emotional health or species appropriate behavior.

-- iii.
+- Mail a check/money order to cover the registration fee to the ACAW Secretary.
+Individuals from outside the United States must send a money order. - ii.
+The ACAW Diplomate heading the Training Route program confirms to ACAW that the person registering is enrolled in the program. - 4.
+Successfully complete the training program - a.
+The training program shall include educational experiences that cover the content of the Role Delineation Document (RDD). - b.
+Performance of animal welfare assessments - i.
+12 areas for performance assessments as listed in the 9B of the RDD - 1.
+Companion animals - 2.
+Poultry production - 3.
+Hooved stock production - 4.
+Equids - 5.
+Laboratory animals - 6.
+Zoo animals - 7.
+Aquatic animals - 8.
+Aquaculture/fisheries - 9.
+Wildlife/exotic animals - 10.
+Animals in exhibitions/entertainment - 11.
+Animals in education - 12.
+Working/assistant animals - ii.
+Direct observations should include performing animal welfare assessments for components of 1-6 above and at least 2 additional components from 7-12 above. - iii.
+An alternative to direct assessments is online training such as provided in training scenarios available through the Michigan State University website or videos - iv.
+The use of standardized animal welfare assessment tools is preferred such as for physical/emotional health or species appropriate behavior. - c.
 Case studies/case reports "Case studies" or "case reports" are encouraged to be included in the program.
 These are activities to assist a mentor and candidate with the discussion of a situation or condition.
-Case studies/case reports general include:

-- Identification of a situation where welfare would need to be assessed

-- Determination of how to assess the welfare of the animal(s)
+Case studies/case reports general include: - i.
+Identification of a situation where welfare would need to be assessed - ii.
+Determination of how to assess the welfare of the animal(s)

-- Written report of the assessment, including recommendations for steps that could be instituted so that the welfare could be improved.
+iii.
+Written report of the assessment, including recommendations for steps that could be instituted so that the welfare could be improved.

-As an example, a mentor might define a specific situation (e.g., dairy operation, animal shelter, elephant enclosure) where the candidate could compare, contrast, list, rank order the issues or circumstances inherent to the situation that might affect animal welfare, and the mentor could request a candidate provide a paradigm for a modified, and potentially enhanced outcome for the animal(s).
+As an example, a mentor might define a specific situation (e.g., diary operation, animal shelter, elephant enclosure) where the candidate could compare, contrast, list, rank order the issues or circumstances inherent to the situation that might affect animal welfare, and the mentor could request a candidate provide a paradigm for a modified, and potentially enhanced outcome for the animal(s).
 The purpose of the exercise is to identify factors affecting welfare, consideration of factor interaction upon welfare, and professional decision-making regarding options and choices supportive of good welfare outcomes.
 These case studies/case reports are documentable in the candidate's application of the alternate pathway as demonstrable evidence of focused interaction with the Diplomate mentor and attentiveness to welfare principles and applications.